New Templeton Fellowship Opportunity

-After the success of the 2016 round, TWCF will award up to three Fellowships in 2017.
-Each Fellowship will provide financial support of up to $110,000 per year for up to three years, tenable at any recognized university or research institution in the world, and will be subject to successful completion of TWCF’s compliance monitoring procedures.
-Fellows must hold a PhD by the beginning of their Fellowship, although they need not have completed their degree when submitting their application.
+Following the success of the 2016 and 2017 rounds, TWCF will award up to three Fellowships in 2018.
+Each Fellowship will provide financial support of up to $110,000 per year for up to three years, tenable at any recognized university or research institution in the world.
+Fellows must hold a PhD by the start of their Fellowship, although they need not have completed their degree when submitting their application, but they.
 Applicants must apply within five full-time-equivalent research years of completing their PhD program.
-Newly graduated PhDs are particularly encouraged to apply.
-Applications will be considered from scholars who work in any of the following areas: mathematics, statistics, physics, chemistry, biology, biophysics, computer science, electrical engineering, or the philosophy of science.
-Applications are welcome from scholars of any nationality.
+Newly graduated PhDs are welcome to apply.
+Applications will be considered from researchers who work in any of the following areas: mathematics, statistics, physics, chemistry, biology, biophysics, computer science, electrical engineering, or the philosophy of science.
+Applications are welcome from researchers of any nationality.

 How to Apply